verifai-id-verification/websdk-example/README.md

 ### Frontend
 This folder contains an example implementation for the frontend.
 The files `/frontend/index.html` and `/frontend/example.js` are thoroughly documented and should be self-explanatory.

-## Known issues

-This list contains some known issues.
-We are working hard on these and you don't need to report them.
-Reports on all other issues you may find are very welcome.

-* The CSS is not very readable, documented, or modifiable yet.
-* Documentation other than found in this folder.
-* The error screen reset button does not always work.
-* Some older browser and phones are not yet supported.
-* SDK crashes when some buttons are fast repeatedly clicked.
-* Sometimes the cropping does not work.
-* Landscape mode on phones is not supported.
-* Duration of a session or handover is too short.
-* Session timeout does not display an error.